Skip to content

 Binding a bot (the companion channel)

 A companion device (a kiosk tablet / room display) binds to a Bot Builder agent exactly like a Meta Glasses device: the device record (device-store.js, tagged device_kind:"companion") carries bound_bot_id, and the kiosk shows that bot's persona/avatar plus the per-device companion_features toggles.
 Configure it in the bot's Gateways tab (type AI Companion).
-The model pair is global (the proxy); per-device variation is persona/avatar/voice/features only.
+The model pair is global (the gateway's /llm/v1 router); per-device variation is persona/avatar/voice/features only.
 See kiosk mode.

 Troubleshooting